Frequently Asked Questions

 3. How do I get a refund if I cannot attend an event I already purchased a ticket for?

-If you should have a situation arise where you need to cancel/refund your purchase for an event, you can contact Audrey at the Outer Banks Restaurant Association directly by phone 252-207-5092 (between the hours of 8am and 10pm) to request a refund of your ticket purchase up until 48 hours before the event begins.
-Refund or cancellation CANNOT be made within 48 hours of the event, without exception.
-Post-event refunds will not be given under any circumstances other than extreme emergent cases, such as death or severe injury, and will be decided on a case by case basis with documentation requested.
-These requests need to be made within 72 hours after the event ends.
-If you contact us later than 72 hours after your event, ticket accounting will have already been closed out and no refund will be possible, regardless of the circumstances.
+If you should have a situation arise where you need to cancel/refund your purchase for an event, you can contact Audrey at the Outer Banks Restaurant Association directly by phone 252-207-5092 (between the hours of 9am and 6pm) to request a refund of your ticket purchase up until 10 DAYS before the event begins.
+Refund or cancellation CANNOT be made within 10 days, without exception.
+Read below for more details.

 4. How do I trade in my tickets for a different event or event time/day?

-If you should have a situation arise where you need to switch your purchase from one event to another or to a different time, you can contact Audrey at the Outer Banks Restaurant Association directly by phone 252-207-5092 (between the hours of 8am and 10pm).
-Your purchased tickets will be cancelled and you will need to then re-purchase tickets to the event you newly desire, and only if there are tickets available.
+If you should have a situation arise where you need to switch your purchase from event to another time for the same event, you can contact Audrey at the Outer Banks Restaurant Association directly by phone 252-207-5092 (between the hours of 9am and 6pm).
+She can note to the restaurant that you will be attending on a different day/time than your purchased ticket indicates.
 You can only do this up until 48 hours before the event begins.
-Exchange, refund or cancellation CANNOT be made within 48 hours of the event, without exception.
+If it if within 48 hours of your expected attendance date, please call the restaurant directly and let them know you have ourchasd tickets to their event on another day but would like to be switched.
+They can note it on their attendance sheets for the days in question.
+Refund or cancellation CANNOT be made within 48 hours of the event, without exception.
+See the refund within 10 days section above for more information on requsting a refund.

 5. Are there any age restrictions for the events?